 Catch Phrase: "What's this crap?!" and "HELLO!
 I'M GEORGE LIQUOR!
 AMERICAN!"

 "A smart-mouth, huh?
 A smart-mouth!!"

 Chuck Cunningham Syndrome: He made only two appearances in the show (one of which was banned for a long duration of time), Nickelodeon allegedly hated the character and were willing to let Kricfalusi take the rights to Liquor with him following his departure.
-A third Liquor appearance was planned for Adults Party but only made storyboard stages by the time of it's cancellation.
+A third Liquor appearance was planned for Adult Party Cartoon but only made it to storyboard stages by the time of its cancellation.

 Knight of Cerebus: Victor is known for being the most malicious and unpleasant character who has probably appeared on the show.
 And probably, he and his father are the only true antagonists in the show.

 Rambling Old Man Monologue: He's prone to this.
 In one episode, he's rambling to another old man who promptly dies.
 Cobb fails to notice and goes right on talking.

 Really 700 Years Old: He rants about yanking off Thomas Jefferson's "silly powdered wig", suggesting that he was alive during the Colonial era.
 In another episode, he claims to have been there when the first prehistoric life-form crawled out of the sea, and that he was the one who killed the dinosaurs.